How To Succeed When Printing With ABS

-ABS is one of the most commonly used, and most versatile materials available in 3D printing today.
-If you're new to the scene though, it can be a bit daunting to start with.
-However, the payoff is worth it.
-Learning to print well with ABS is essential if you want strong, heat resistant parts.
+What is ABS filament?
+ABS is one of the most commonly used and versatile materials available in 3D printing today.
+While it's a little trickier to print with when compared to PLA, the payoff is worth it - learning to print well with ABS is essential if you want strong, heat-resistant parts.

 What is ABS?

 ABS or Acrylonitrile Butadiene Styrene is a common thermoplastic.
-It’s a popular plastic for injection molding and it’s used to make legos, instruments, sports equipment and more.
+ABS filament is one of the most popular types of 3D printing filament due to its versatility and strength, and is often used for injection molding and products like Lego, instruments, sports equipment and more.

 Getting that first layer right